2022 Chattanooga shooting

-On June 5, 2022, two people were killed and 14 others were injured in a mass shooting in Chattanooga, Tennessee.
+On June 5, 2022, two people were killed and 14 others were injured in a mass shooting in Chattanooga, Tennessee, United States.
 Another person was killed fleeing the shooting and two were injured by vehicles while fleeing.

 Shooting

 Responding officers arrived at around 2:42 am at a reported shooting near a night club.
 They found multiple victims, immediately began first aid and secured the scene.
 Victims sustained injuries from gunfire and from fleeing the scene, with fourteen struck by gunfire and three struck by vehicles while attempting to flee.
 Three were confirmed dead, two by gunshots and one by being hit by a vehicle, with fourteen injured.

 Investigation

 Chattanooga Police Chief Celeste Murphy said there were multiple shooters.
-Officials believe the shooting was targeted and that it did not appear to be an active public safety threat related to the shooting.
+Officials believed that the shooting was targeted, and that there did not appear to be an active public safety threat related to the incident.

-On June 8, 2022, 28-year-old Garrian Dwayne King (born March 14, 1994) was arrested and charged with being a felon in possession of a firearm in connection with the shooting.
+On June 8, 2022, 28-year-old Garrian Dwayne King (born March 4, 1994) was arrested and charged with being a felon in possession of a firearm in connection with the shooting.
 According to the affidavit filed in U.S. District Court for Chattanooga, King was one of three men seen on security camera video exiting a stolen Chevrolet Suburban after 2 a.m. before the shooting.
-On June 13, 2022, 36-year-old Alexis Boynton Lewis was charged with criminal homicide, reckless endangerment, and possession of a firearm during the commission or attempt to commit a dangerous felony, and on June 14, 2022, 31-year-old Rodney Junior Harris Jr. was charged with possession of a firearm by a felon.
+On June 13, 2022, 36-year-old Alexis Boynton Lewis (born December 16, 1985) was charged with criminal homicide, reckless endangerment, and possession of a firearm during the commission or attempt to commit a dangerous felony.
+The following day, 31-year-old Rodney Junior Harris Jr., who was shot seventeen times and also run over by a car during the incident, was charged with possession of a firearm by a convicted felon.
+Walking using a cane and having his right arm in a brace, he was sentenced in November, 2023 to five years in federal prison.
+In 2023, Garrian King was sentenced to 110 months in prison plus 3 years of supervised release.